nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

     * 2a1. the user is informed of this and show the correct format for the command.

      Use case resume at step 2.

 * 2b.
-If the trade name is already in use.
+If the trade name is already in use

-    * 2b1. the user is informed that he or she must choose a different name.
+    * 2b1. the user is informed that he or she must choose a different trade name.

       Use case resume at step 2.

 * 2c.
-If the input field is invalid, the user is informed of this, and the corresponding correct format for the command is displayed.
+If the input field is invalid

-    * 2c1.
-If the length of tradeName exceed 50 character, the user is informed of this, and correct format for the command is displayed.
+    * 2c1. the user is informed of this, and correct format for the command is displayed.

-	  * 2c2.
-If the active ingredient is invalid, the user is informed of this, and correct format for the command is displayed.

-	  * 2c3.
-If the direction is invalid, the user is informed of this, and correct format for the command is displayed.

-  	* 2c4.
-If the purpose is invalid, the user is informed of this, and correct format for the command is displayed.

-    * 2c5.
-If the side effect is invalid, the user is informed of this, and correct format for the command is displayed.

-    * 2c6.
-If the storage count is invalid, the user is informed of this, and correct format for the command is displayed.

       Use case resume at step 2.

 **Use case:  UC06 - Delete a drug**

-**Precondition: The GP receptionist is logged into the system**

-**MSS**

-1. User <ins>lists all drugs(UC06).</ins>
-3. User enters drug's trade name or index to delete a specific drug in the list.
+* Similar to UC02 except user enters trade name or index to delete the drug
-4. System deletes the drug from the system.
-5. System shows the updated drug list and the drug inventory analysis pie chart displays the updated percentages of each drug within storage.

-    Use case ends.

-**Extensions**

-* 1a.
-The list is empty.

-  Use case ends.

-* 2a.
-The given trade name is invalid.

-    * 2a1.
-CareFlow shows an error message.

-      Use case resumes at step 2.

-* 2b.
-The given index is invalid.

-    * 2b1.
-CareFlow shows an error message.

-      Use case resumes at step 2.

 **Use case:  UC07 - List all drugs**

-**Precondition: The GP receptionist is logged into the system**

-**MSS**

-1. User requests to list all drugs
-2. System shows a list of drugs with the most displays the latest drug inventory analysis pie chart.

-    Use case ends.
+* Similar to UC03

 **Use case:  UC08 - Find the drugs**

-**Precondition: The GP receptionist is logged into the system**

-**MSS**

-1. User requests to find drugs.
-2. User enter keyword that they want search for.
-2. System return the list of drug that contain the keyword given by the user.

-    Use case ends.

-*{More to be added}*
+* Similar to UC04

 ### Non-Functional Requirements